A Systematic Evaluation of Large Language Models for PTSD Severity Estimation: The Role of Contextual Knowledge and Modeling Strategies: Methods

 \paragraph{Collection} All participants take part in the \textit{Stony Brook WTC Health and Wellness Program}~\cite{bromet-etal-2015}.
 Each participant completed a standardized set of self-recorded questions.
 Following prior work~\cite{kjell-et-al}, we excluded recordings with fewer than 150 words, yielding a final sample of 1,437 participants.
 The cohort was predominantly male (92.6\%), with ages ranging from 38 to 90 years (mean = 58.1).
 Self-recorded interviews averaged 7.5 minutes in duration (SD = 4.1) and ranged between 1.1 and 43.0 minutes.
 Additional descriptive statistics are provided in Table S9 (Supplementary Material).

 \paragraph{Measures} Participants completed an automated clinical interview during a visit, responding aloud to questions displayed on a screen in a private room.
 The questions encouraged reflection on past, present, and future experiences, including personal challenges and the impact of the 9/11 events, and instructed participants to speak for at least 60 seconds without reading the prompt aloud.
 The interview protocol was refined across three iterations to encourage more detailed responses; additional description is provided in \citet{kjell-et-al}.
 Participants also completed the PTSD Checklist (PCL) \cite{ptsd-checklist}, a 17-item questionnaire designed to assess the severity of PTSD symptoms.
-Each item is rated on a 5-point Likert scale, from 1 (“not at all severe”) to 5 (“extremely severe”).
+Each item is rated on a 5-point Likert scale, from 1 (“not at all severe”) to 5 (“extremely severe”). \revisionpanos{In addition, electronic health record (EHR) data were used for external validation analyses.
+PTSD-related certifications corresponded to clinician-documented diagnoses of WTC-related PTSD recorded in the medical records at any point since September 11, 2001, based on clinical history and structured diagnostic assessments.
+Mental healthcare service utilization was operationalized as the total cost of mental health services received by a participant over the previous 12 months, extracted from the WTC electronic health records.}

 \paragraph{Procedure} Video recordings were collected in a clinical setting at the \textit{Stony Brook WTC Health and Wellness Program}.
 All participants provided informed consent and were made aware of their right to withdraw at any time.
 They were guided through the automated interview procedure by a research assistant.